Do Go On - 481 - Vere St. Leger Goold: The Irish Tennis Champion Murderer

 I don't care then.

-It was on a cattle station.
+It was on a, I know, it's like a cattle station.

-Apparently he didn't want to go by the serb because he was trying to be cool in front of the other farm.
+the sir because he was trying to be cool in front of the other

 Yeah, the cows.